gvwilson/sdxjs/package-manager/index.md

 we might be able to find a combination that works---at least, until we try to install packages D and E.

+We *could* install every package's dependencies separately with it;
+the disk space wouldn't be much of an obstacle, but loading dozens of copies of the same package into the browser would slow applications down.
-This chapter explores how to find a workable installation or prove that there isn't one.
+This chapter therefore explores how to find a workable installation or prove that there isn't one.
 It is based in part on [this tutorial][package-manager-tutorial] by [Maël Nison][nison-mael].

 <div class="callout" markdown="1">